Professional support for services working with Avoidant Restrictive Food Intake Disorder (ARFID)

 The offers below are currently only available for CYP services in the NENC region.

-The North East and Yorkshire Regional Mental Health Team offer a Community of Practice case consultation model.
-Here case examples from anywhere across the NEY region are discussed with practice suggestions shared by all joining members.
-To join the Community or Practice or find out more please contact: [email protected]
+Despite its success, the Pod was stood-down due to a lack of ongoing engagement and need.
+In response to this, Clinicians from our area can continue to access a similar format from the North East and Yorkshire Regional Mental Health Team.
+They offer a Community of Practice case consultation model where case examples from anywhere across the NEY region are discussed with practice suggestions shared by all joining members.

 • Where can I learn more about Autism?